-The amount is determined using the following formula: Specify: Other Specify: iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: a.
+The amount is determined using the following formula: Specify: Other Specify: mounts for incurred medical or remedial care expenses not subject to payment by a third party, specified 42 §CFR 435.726: a.
 Health insurance premiums, deductibles and co-insurance chargesb.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
-Select one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
+Se elect one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
 The state does not establish reasonable limits.
-The state establishes the following reasonable limits Specify: Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) lote: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
-Regular Post-Eligibility Treatment of Income: 209(B) State.
-Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7)
+The state establishes the following reasonable limits Specify: Appendix B: Participant Access and Eligibility В- 5: Post-Eligibility Treatment of Income (3 of 7) Note: The follow ing selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
+Regular l Post-Eligibility Treatment of Income: 209(B) State.
+Answers is not visi provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section ible.
+Appendix B: Participant Access and Eligibility В- 5: Post-Eligibility Treatment of Income (4 of 7)